How to Become a Physical Therapist: 2025 Step-By-Step Guide

 [Featured image] A physical therapist holding a red therapy ball stands in the middle of a clinic smiling at the camera.

-As a physical therapist, you’ll help others improve their quality of life through prescribed exercise, hands-on care, and patient education.
-Pairing in-depth medical training with expert patient care, physical therapists examine patients and help them get started on a treatment plan as they work toward physical recovery following an ailment or health condition.
+As a physical therapist (PT), you’ll help others improve their quality of life through prescribed exercise, hands-on care, and patient education.
+Pairing in-depth medical training with expert patient care, physical therapists examine patients, craft treatment plans for them, and support them as they work toward physical recovery following an ailment or health condition.

-In this guide, you'll learn everything you'll have to do to become a physical therapist, including the educational requirements, gain licensure, and various career paths.
-At the end, you'll explore cost-effective online courses that can help you gain job-relevant skills today.
+In this guide, you'll explore the steps you need to take to become a physical therapist, including its educational requirements, licensure process, and various career paths you can pursue.
+Best of all, you'll explore cost-effective online courses to help you gain job-relevant skills today.

 1. Earn your bachelor’s degree.